Pugduddly/GitWeb-Sites/README.md

 4. Save the file.
 5. Make a PR request.

+## SubSites
+They exist but are currently implemented but may change!

 *Wait to get denied or accepted*

 # Website Identification and Naming Rules
 - We will not accept websites that don't follow a lowercase, numbers and dash character format.
-- We not accept websites attempting to use the .error or .official suffixes.
+- We not accept websites attempting to use the .official suffixes.
 - You can not put -sub anywhere in your websites name.